-Use the Settings > General > Logging page to enable logging, select the • categories to be logged, and determine what user information is logged.
-See Configuring how requests are logged, page 448, for more information.

-- Use the Settings > Reporting > Log Server page to manage the way the log records are processed and connections to the Log Database.
-See Configuring Log Server, page 450. - Use the Settings > Reporting > Log Database page to administer the Log Database, including database partition, URL logging, browse time, and trend data options.
-See Log Database administration settings, page 459.
+- Use the Settings > General > Logging page to enable logging, select the categories to be logged, and determine what user information is logged.
+See Configuring how requests are logged for more information. - Use the Settings > Reporting > Log Server page to manage the way the log records are processed and connections to the Log Database.
+See Configuring Log Server. - Use the Settings > Reporting > Log Server page to administer the Log Database, including database partition, URL logging, browse time, and trend data options.
+See Log Database administration settings.